 ISO 3166 provides universally applicable coded representations of names of countries (current and non-current), dependencies, and other areas of particular geopolitical interest and their subdivisions.
 The codes are used for a wide variety of purposes, such as other code systems like ISO 4127 “Codes for the representation of currencies”, travel documents, postal sorting systems etc. and as ccTLDs.

-The ISO body responsible for the standard 3166 is the Technical Committee 46, systems etc. (ISO/TC 46/WG2).
+The ISO body responsible for the standard 3166 is Working Group 2 “Coding of country names and realted entities” of Technical Committee 46, “Information and documentation” (ISO/TC 46/WG2).
 Minor changes to the standard and updates to the code tables in the standard are the responsibility of a dedicated Maintenance Agency (ISO3166/MA).
 This Agency is currently made up of 14 voting members and approximately 25 non-voting members who have an advisory role.
 The ISO Secretary-General defines terms of reference, working procedures and guidelines for the ISO 3166/MA.

 The major role of the 3166/MA is to assign letter codes to countries, their subdivisions and keep this and other information about the codes up to date.
 The standard itself describes the eligibility for inclusion of countries, their sub-divisions etc. New members of the UN are routinely added to the standard.
 Names changes for countries appearing in the UNTERM database or the UN Statistical Division list M49 are followed.